 It was late February 2018, I had just finished another night-shift.
-I hadn’t been sleeping well and to top it off, I had made three late-night trips to McDonald’s throughout the week which was becoming my norm.
+I hadn’t been sleeping well and to top it off, I had made three late-night trips to McDonald’s throughout the week, which was becoming my norm.
 In fact, thinking back, this sense of “normal” may have been going on for much longer than I realised.

-My monotonous routine wasn’t helping me manage the increasing pressure I was feeling not only at work, but in my personal life and in my head; I was suffering in the lonely and helpless world of being an alienated parent, with my 3 older children.
+My monotonous routine wasn’t helping me manage the increasing pressure I was feeling not only at work, but in my personal life and in my head.
+I was suffering in the lonely and helpless world of being an alienated parent with my 3 older children.

-So on a sunny afternoon on March 1, 2018, I went for a run.
+So, on a sunny afternoon on March 1, 2018, I went for a run.
 I knew I would have to start out slow.
 I had never been a good runner and to be honest I hadn’t done much exercise since my last game of football in 2011.

 I aimed to run 3 kilometres.
-I made it maybe half-way and had to sit down on a park bench because I was blowing hard.
+I made it maybe half-way and had to sit down on a park bench because I was breathing hard.
 It was official, I was out of shape.
 I had to walk/ jog the rest of the way home.

-At that point, the temptation to give up was strong, but I was determined to change, so I continued with my running.
 Slow and steady, each time I went for a run it got easier.
-I felt better and eventually I was able to run that 3 kilometres without stopping.
+I felt better and eventually I was able to run those 3 kilometres without stopping.

 A few weeks into my new fitness regime, I thought I needed something to keep me driven with my running goals.
 I still didn’t know what those goals were, but I knew that for me to maintain and hopefully improve, I needed something to strive for.

 A few days after the race at Noosa I was told I would not be seeing my older kids on a week over the school holidays.
 I organise all my leave around my kids.
 I didn’t take the news well.
 To be honest, I had a near break-down.
-I thought my running had been helping me release some of the pressure that had been building, but it was merely masking the pain.
-I needed a complete overhaul.

 I changed what I ate, I changed the way I thought, I started listening to motivational speakers and tried meditation.
 I also continued with the running.
 I think I had been naïve to think it would be the magic pill that would solve all my problems, but it certainly was helping.

 My “overhaul” was like my running, slow and steady.
-But with the support of my wife, I noticed my mindset was shifting, I began looking for positives or opportunities to grow in every situation no matter how bad they seemed, and I started becoming the person I wanted to become.
+But with the support of my wife, I noticed my mindset was shifting, I began looking for positives or opportunities to grow in every situation, no matter how bad they seemed, and I started becoming the person I wanted to become.

 My running gathered momentum and after completing the half marathon at the Melbourne Marathon in October 2018, I set my mind towards a full marathon.
 I gave myself 6 months to train and build up to this event, something I thought would never be possible for me.